 Download Limits | Download chapters or whole books for 1-7 days in PDF format.
 User account required to download.
 Books can be read online without check-out. |

-Please note that, on any device, you can read EBSCO eBooks in the browser without creating an EBSCO account or downloading extra software.
+You can read EBSCO e-books in the browser without creating an EBSCO account, downloading extra software, or even checking the book out.
 However, you cannot take notes, save your place, or read offline.

-In order to read EBSCO ebooks on your Kindle reading device, or using the Kindle reading app, you can create a PDF of the eBook in full text view and transfer using Send To Kindle.
-Depending on licensing, you may only be able to save a small portion of the book to pdf.
+In order to read EBSCO e-books on your Kindle or in the Kindle app, you can create a PDF of the e-book in full text view and transfer using Send To Kindle.
+Note: depending on licensing, you may only be able to save a small portion of the book to pdf.

 This is an easy process -- you just have to know where to look!

-1. Click into the item record of your desired book -- this just cleans clicking on the book title from your search results.
+1. Click into the item record of your desired book by clicking the title in your search results.

 Lone Star College-University Park • Student Learning Resource Center